 “Green” Instruction and Operations

-A primary learning outcome within the Cascade Culinary Institute® curriculum model is to teach students about current industry standards that relate with sustainable restaurant industry practices.
-The Farm-to-Table course and Elevation restaurant serve as mediums where students are exposed to the principles of sustainability as it relates with food/beverage sourcing, waste management and energy conservation.
-Our goal is to embrace Eat Local principles and to integrate sustainable operational practices that students can implement in their future careers within the hospitality industry.
-Our menu features locally-sourced produce, proteins, cheeses, grains, and all Oregon-produced alcoholic and non-alcoholic beverages.
+A primary learning outcome within the Cascade Culinary Institute® curriculum model is to teach students about current industry standards that relate to sustainable hospitality industry practices.
+The Farm-to-Table course and Elevation restaurant serve as mediums where students are exposed to the principles of sustainability as it relates with food/beverage sourcing, waste management, and energy conservation.
+CCI’s goal is to embrace Eat Local principles and to integrate sustainable operational practices that students can implement in their future careers within the hospitality industry.
+Our menu features locally-sourced produce, proteins, cheeses, grains, and Oregon-produced alcoholic and non-alcoholic beverages.
 Sustainability also guides the operational aspect of the facility.
-Throughout the Jungers Culinary Center, waste is minimized through a formal program that manages composting, recycling, and the use of green chemicals for warewashing.
+Throughout the Jungers Culinary Center, waste is minimized through a formal program that manages composting, recycling, and the use of green chemicals for ware-washing.
 The Jungers Culinary Center was constructed to Earth Advantage Commercial Gold certification standards.
 Green construction and energy efficiency practices include:

 - Radiant floor heating

 - Tank-free on-demand water heaters